Land + Self (portraits)

-This piece has evolved over the years to its current state as a reduction woodcut print, which I plan to turn into a wall mounted installation incorporating the print, the remaining woodblock, and other elements to create a type of shrine.
+This project has evolved over the years to its current state as a series of reduction woodcut print, which I plan to turn into wall-mounted installations incorporating the print, the remaining woodblock, and other elements to create a type of shrine.

 Each piece is a kind of portrait created in collaboration with its subject (or in the case of The Sturdy Child, myself) reflecting on relationships to the land and family that formed them.
 Each image serves as a kind of devotional piece focused on the personal, emotional or spiritual strength or connections each subject desires.